This CDC data shows where rates of heat-related illness are highest

 CDC's Brown notes that extreme summer heat is increasing in the U.S. "It's hot again, and it's getting hotter every summer," she says.
 "Climate projections indicate that extreme heat events will be more frequent and intense in coming decades as well."

-And she says, despite some improvements in forecasting, public messaging and access to air conditioning, "extreme heat events remain a cause of preventable deaths nationwide."
+And she says that despite some improvements in forecasting, public messaging and access to air conditioning, "extreme heat events remain a cause of preventable deaths nationwide."

 She cites the increase in heat-related deaths in 2020, 2021 and 2022, as tracked by the National Center for Health Statistics.